elastic/eui/README.md

 > The Elastic UI Framework is a collection of React UI components for quickly building user interfaces at Elastic.

+## Installation and usage

-You should check out our [living style guide][docs], which contains many examples of components in the EUI framework aesthetic, and how to use them in your products.
+You should check out our [living style guide][docs], which contains project installation instructions, theming details, and many examples of all the EUI components and how to use them in your products.
 We also have a [FAQ][faq] that covers common usage questions.
 You can read more about the ways to [consume EUI][consuming].

+The rest of this doc will detail how to run and contribute to the **EUI documentation** site locally.

 ## Running Locally